pattusdev/Shop24/README.md

 • Your ability to model the problem domain (data models and APIs)
 • Your ability to document APIs
 • Bonus points if you include tests in your solution

+## What are we not looking to test?
+• We don't expect you to implement authenticationor authorization